Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### Per-Job Storage

 A batch job needs a directory for temporary data.
 This can be deleted afterwards.
-To help you to write your own SBatch file, suited to your own needs, we came up with the following example (which works [for the program g16](../software/nanoscale_simulations.md)).
+To help you to write your own (Slurm) job file, suited to your own needs, we came up with the following example (which works [for the program g16](../software/nanoscale_simulations.md)).
 You will probably want to adjust it in a few places (e.g. what software you want to [load](../software/modules.md), inserting the path to your input file and actually calling the actual software to do your computation).

-!!! example "Using temporary Workspaces for I/O intensive tasks"
+!!! example "Using temporary workspaces for I/O intensive tasks"

     #!/bin/bash
     #SBATCH --partition=haswell